-How do I set up a meeting directly in Zoom?
+How do I schedule a meeting directly in Zoom?

 You can set up meeting directly in Tufts Zoom by logging into your account in a web browser, or by launching the Zoom app